equinor/sepes-api/docs/developers/setup-dev-environment.md

 ## Setup config:

-You can get the config values from the following places
+All values bellow are written in without quotation marks
 ```
-SEPES_NAME=sepes-dev
+SEPES_NAME=
 ```
 This is the name that will be used to create resources within azure.
-Make sure to not use spaces
+Do not include spaces.
 ```
 SEPES_TENANT_ID=
 ```